 Primary learners respond well to simple reflection prompts like 'traffic light' self-assessment cards and 'think-pair-share' discussions about their learning process.
 Exit tickets with questions such as 'What was tricky today?' and learning journals with picture prompts work effectively.
 These concrete, visual approaches help younger learners develop the vocabulary and awareness needed for metacognitive thinking.

-How can I convince students to abandon ineffective revision methods like highlighting?
+How can I convince learners to abandon ineffective revision methods like highlighting?

 Does metacognition work equally well across all school subjects?